 The Cons:

-It is regularly updated to ensure it works for all users.
+It is regularly updated to ensure it functions for all users.

-It may not have many features, but it’s good for checking temperatures.
-It can also show GPU and other hardware information.
+It may not have abundant features, but it’s appropriate for checking temperatures.
+It can also display GPU and other hardware information.
 Libre Hardware Monitor can be used remotely and is free.

 The Pros: